arduino/help-center-content/content/Arduino Cloud/General Cloud/Review-change-or-cancel-an-Arduino-Cloud-plan.md

 ## Understand where plan features are active

 Each plan is associated to one space in Arduino Cloud.
+Go to [My plans](https://digital-store.arduino.cc/subscriptions/plans) to see

 On the [My plans](https://digital-store.arduino.cc/subscriptions/plans) page, you can see what space the features for each plan is active in: